Indivior (NASDAQ:INDV) Sees Large Volume Increase

-Indivior PLC (NASDAQ:INDV – Get Free Report) saw unusually-high trading volume on Tuesday .
-Approximately 39,871 shares traded hands during trading, a decline of 45% from the previous session’s volume of 72,017 shares.The stock last traded at $17.55 and had previously closed at $17.40.
+Shares of Indivior PLC (NASDAQ:INDV – Get Free Report) saw unusually-high trading volume on Monday .
+Approximately 40,696 shares changed hands during trading, a decline of 48% from the previous session’s volume of 77,710 shares.The stock last traded at $17.74 and had previously closed at $17.73.

-Indivior (NASDAQ:INDV – Get Free Report) last issued its quarterly earnings data on Thursday, November 9th.
-The company reported $0.34 EPS for the quarter, topping the consensus estimate of $0.30 by $0.04.
-Indivior had a negative net margin of 22.57% and a positive return on equity of 370.37%.
-The firm had revenue of $271.00 million for the quarter, compared to analyst estimates of $265.00 million.
-Equities analysts expect that Indivior PLC will post 1.39 earnings per share for the current year.
+Indivior (NASDAQ:INDV – Get Free Report) last announced its quarterly earnings results on Thursday, November 9th.
+The company reported $0.34 earnings per share for the quarter, topping analysts’ consensus estimates of $0.30 by $0.04.
+The company had revenue of $271.00 million during the quarter, compared to analysts’ expectations of $265.00 million.
+Indivior had a positive return on equity of 370.37% and a negative net margin of 22.57%.
+As a group, research analysts anticipate that Indivior PLC will post 1.39 earnings per share for the current fiscal year.

 Institutional Investors Weigh In On Indivior